adamoutler/HassOSArgonOneAddon/README.md

 ![image](gitResources/activecooling.jpg)

-This is an addon for Argon One in Home Assistantan.
-It's essentially a script that runs in a docker container.
-It enables and automates the Argon One Active Cooling System with your specifications.<br>
+This is an addon for Argon One in Home Assistantant activating and enabling automatic active cooling.

 # Installation

-Within Home Assistant, click Supervisor-> Add-on Store -> … button (in top left)-> Repositories.
-Add this repository.
+Within HA, click Supervisor-> Add-on Store -> … button (in top left)-> Repositories and add this URL.

 Click ArgonOne Temp Control and install.<br>
 ![image](gitResources/addonSelect.png)